Monthly Report by Radar & Truesec

 We can connect the concern of both types of threat actors with the perceived risk, or even the business risk, of losing confidential business information and IP (intellectual property) along with the perceived probability that one’s organization has become a target.

-Since May this year, IT attacks to Swedish companies have increased by 40% compared to the past winter and early spring.
-Since then, a significant increase in IT attacks directed to a wide range of industries have been found and stopped.
-Attacks that are not being detected and disarmed quickly can lead to serious consequences for the affected company.
 Together with Radar, Truesec declares that the current threat level on Swedish industries is a level 2 out of 5, which means that there is a moderate threat level.
 An example, stated in this month’s full report, describes an example of how threat actors can complete an attack in several steps, conducted during a long time period.
 Download the full report to read more about this specific case.

 The Industry Compared to the National Average